Taxi in China 🚕 Your Super Simple Guide

 Most taxi drivers in China won’t speak English.
 In fact, a good proportion of them don’t speak standard Mandarin Chinese, and you’ll find yourself caught up in a heavy dialect version of Mandarin.

+Wanting to give Mandarin a go?
 Here’s a list of basic taxi vocabulary you’ll need whilst getting a taxi in China.

 - Taxi – chū zū chē 出租车

 - Take a taxi – dǎ chē 打车

 - How much longer? – Hái yào duōjiǔ? 还要多久？

 - How much is it? – duōshǎo qián 多少钱？

 - Please stop here – qǐng tíng zài zhèli 请停在这里

 - Take me to this hotel – qǐng sòng wǒ dào zhèi jiā fàndiàn 请送我到这家饭店

 - Please take me to this address – qǐng sòng wǒ dào zhèi ge dìzhǐ 请送我到这个地址

 - Drive slowly – màn diǎn kāi chē 慢点开车